This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-1. This cheesecake also fits in a 9-inch springform pan.
-If you use a 9-inch pan you will need to increase the baking time by about 10 minutes.
+Pan size: This cheesecake works in a 9-inch springform pan too.
+If you use a 9-inch pan, plan to add about 10 extra minutes to the bake time.

-2. You can make this cheesecake up to 5 days in advance.
-Keep covered in the refrigerator until ready to serve.
+Make-ahead: You can make this cheesecake up to 5 days in advance.
+Keep it covered in the refrigerator until you’re ready to serve.
+Add the topping just before serving.

 Nutrition